 2019 Kona Rove ST

 If anybody says “swiss-army-knife-of-bikes” one more time I might stab my eyes out and run screaming into the night.
-But it’s not a bad way of describing the Kona Rove ST. Light enough to zip around on, sturdy enough handle moderate load-carrying duties like bikepacking or grocery-carting.
-The Rove ST can be applied to many different tasks, and carry them out with aplomb.
+But the cliche wouldn’t exist without a kernel of truth.
+Light enough to zip around on, sturdy enough handle moderate load-carrying duties like bikepacking or grocery-carting, The Kona Rove ST can be applied to many different tasks, and carry them out with aplomb.
 The big change from last year is the wheel size.
 For 2019 they’ve gone for 650B wheels with 47mm tyres (the excellent WTB Byways).
 This wheel and tyre combo gives you efficient rolling but with more grip and cushion than the old Rove ST, which had larger 700c wheels with a narrower tyre (for a great wheel-size explainer, check out this post).
 It also looks very different, with tan-wall tyres and a glittery green lick of paint.
 Take it out into the sunshine and it really pops!

 2019 Kona Sutra LTD